ikamensh/flynt/README.md

 To find out specific error messages, use --verbose flag.

 _-_._-_._-_._-_._-_._-_._-_._-_._-_._-_._-_._-_._-_._-_._-_._-_._-_._-_._-_._-_._-_._-_._-_._-_._-_.
-Please run your tests before commiting.
+Please run your tests before committing.
 Did flynt get a perfect conversion? give it a star at:
 ~ https://github.com/ikamensh/flynt ~
 Thank you for using flynt.
 Upgrade more projects and recommend it to your colleagues!